modal-labs/gpu-glossary/gpu-glossary/perf/memory-bound.md

 latency.
-By batching multiple inputs together, we can linearly increase the number of floating point operations done per parameter loaded (the [arithmetic intensity](/gpu-glossary/perf/arithmetic-intensity)), in principle up the point of [compute-boundedness](/gpu-glossary/perf/compute-bound), without incurring any additional latency, which implies that the throughput improves linearly in the batch size.
+By batching multiple inputs together, we can linearly increase the number of floating point operations done per parameter loaded (the [arithmetic intensity](/gpu-glossary/perf/arithmetic-intensity)), in principle up to the point of [compute-boundedness](/gpu-glossary/perf/compute-bound), without incurring any additional latency, which implies that the throughput improves linearly in the batch size.